JozanLeClerc/Arch-install-scripts/README.md

 # README in progress

-# Arch Linux installation script
+# Joe's Arch Linux installation script

 ## Introduction

-My original script meant to automize you Arch Linux installation process.
-This is **work in progress**, so it will not work properly for now.
-I am currently struggling with **GRUB**, with little surprise.
+My original script meant to automate your Arch Linux installation process.
+This is work in progress, so it will **not work**.
+I am currently struggling with `GRUB`, with little surprise.

-While the script simplifies the whole installation process, this is not meant for new users.
+*Note:* while the script simplifies the whole installation process, this is not made for new users.
 It is meant for users that already performed **Arch Linux** installations and more or less understand what's going on.
 It's always best to learn Arch by yourself.

-Does not install too many bloatware other than some utils.
+*Note:*  the script does not install too many bloatware other than some utils.
 You will be prompted to choose whether or not you want `Xorg` and other classic desktop user extras.

 ## How to use

-First make sure you are booted in a live **Arch ISO environment**, with the familiar prompt waiting for instructions.
+First make sure you are booted in a live *Arch ISO environment*, with the familiar prompt waiting for instructions.

 Secondly, you will require a working internet connection.
 To **try your connection** use: